betoelmanco123/sudoku_generator/algorithm.md

 ## `is_filled(sudoku)`
 ### **Description**
-This function takes a sudoku as input and returns `False` if the sudoku have a `EMPTY` square, return `True` otherwise
+This function takes a sudoku as input and returns `False` if the sudoku have a `EMPTY` square, return `True` otherwise.
 ### **Arguments**
 - Sudoku
 ### **Output**